Maharaja Nandakumar

-Maharaja Nandakumar (also known as Nuncomar; 1705 – died 5 August 1775) was an Indian tax collector for various regions in what is modern-day West Bengal.
+Maharaja Nandakumar (also known as Nuncomar; c.
+1705 – died 5 August 1775) was an Indian tax collector for various regions in what is modern-day West Bengal.
 Nanda Kumar was born at Bhadrapur, which is now in Birbhum.
 Nandakumar was appointed by the East India Company to be the Dewan (tax collector) for Burdwan, Nadia and Hooghly in 1764, following the removal of Warren Hastings from the post.

 In 1773, when Hastings was reinstated as governor-general of Bengal, Nandakumar brought accusations against him of accepting or giving bribes that were entertained by Sir Philip Francis and the other members of the Supreme Council of Bengal.
 However, Hastings overruled the council's charges.
 Thereafter, in 1775, he brought charges of document forgery against Nandakumar.
 The Maharaja was tried under Elijah Impey, India's first Chief Justice, and friend of Warren Hastings, was found guilty, and hanged in Kolkata on 5 August 1775.

 Early life

-Nandkumar was born in a Bengali Brahmin family during the year 1705, in the village named Bhadrapur that belonged to the then Murshidabad district (which later included in the Birbhum District).
+Nandkumar was born in a Bengali Brahmin family of Kulin Brahmin descent during the year 1705, in the village named Bhadrapur that belonged to the then Murshidabad district (which later included in the Birbhum District).
 He belonged in the 'Kashyap Gotriya' Brahmin family surnamed Ray.
 His Father's name was Padmanabha Ray.
 Nandakumar held posts under Nawab of Bengal.
 After the Battle of Plassey, he was recommended to Robert Clive for appointment as their agent to collect revenues of Burdwan, Nadia and Hooghly.
 The title "Maharaja" was conferred on Nandakumar by Shah Alam II in 1764.
 He was appointed Collector of Burdwan, Nadia, and Hugli by the East India Company in 1764, in place of Warren Hastings.
 He learnt Vaishnavism from Radhamohana Thakura.